on this page

 The importance of proper signaling by cyclists and motorists

-- Left Turn: Extend your left arm straight out to the side.
+- Left Turn: Extend your left arm straight out to the side

-- Right Turn: Extend your left arm out, bend it up at a 90-degree angle with your hand flat.
+- Right Turn: Extend your left arm out, bend it up at a 90-degree angle with your hand flat

-- Stop: Extend your left arm out, bend it down at a 90-degree angle with your hand flat.
+- Stop: Extend your left arm out, bend it down at a 90-degree angle with your hand flat

 Both riders and drivers play an essential role in ensuring the roads are shared harmoniously.
 By following the guidelines for night riding safety, equipping your bicycle with the necessary high-visibility gear, and employing precise and proper signaling, we are committed to enhancing the experiences of everyone traveling the beautiful roads of Nevada.

-Conclusion: promoting road safety and mutual respect in Nevada
+Promoting road safety and mutual respect in Nevada